 This was the first track on Aftermath, the first Stones album with all original songs.
 Their earlier albums were full of Blues covers.

-In England, this wasn't released as a single.
+In the UK, this wasn't released as a single.
+In America, it was the group's eighth Top 10 hit.

 The Stones recorded this in Los Angeles in a custom built studio.
 It had no windows, because The Stones did not want to know if it was day or night.